DUNE/CCB-data/README.md

 # 2024 simulations

-The code for 2024 is in subdirectory Numbers-2024
+The code for 2024-2025 is in subdirectory Numbers-2024

+Branch CCB-Jun24 is what was presented at the September meeting THere is  is a new branch CCB-Jan25 which has minor updates
+  - code is 2024-11-12.ipynb
+  - usage from hd-protodune updated
+  - more simulation in 2027-2028

 * Uses a jupyter notebook (versioned by date for history)

-  - 2024-01-21-HMS.ipynb is the latest version.
+  - YYYY-MM-DD.ipynb
    It has fixed extension algorithms and can now read in the timeline from a csv file instead of those long lists of years.

   -  This implements NDLAr as a separate detector and add retention times and ratios between analysia and reco+sim times for detectors.